lerimeur/FL2-qwerty/README.md

 `flutter run`

-if you want to use the server-side localy: `metre le liens du back`
+if you want to use the server-side localy: `https://github.com/Axoloot/Messengr_backend`

 ### Architecture